 Sunday, July 24, 2022

-In a recent preprint of Allentoft 2022 a new Caucasian hunter gatherer (CHG) sample (NEO283) was published.
+In Allentoft 2022 a new Caucasian hunter gatherer (CHG) sample (NEO283) was published.
 It was similar to two other previous ones but had the Y DNA J2b.

 It's age 9700 years old is comparable to the previous oldest J2b from Zagros Neolithic in Iran.
-Given that the age of J2b is 15800 years we can assume that the homeland of J2b was somewhere between Caucasian range and South Zagros of Iran.
-Further distribution of it's subbranches support that idea.
+Given that the age of J2b is 15800 years we can assume that the homeland of J2b was somewhere between Caucasian range and Central Zagros of Iran.
+Later distribution of its subbranches support that idea.

-J2b1-M205 was found in Bronze Age Levant.
-Given that it appears there in relatively large number with the J1-P58 we can imagine that both haplotypes came from Ubaid and expanded with Semitic tribes in Bronze Age.
-This obviously do not mean that all cases of J2b1 are from Levant.
+• J2b1-M205 was found in Bronze Age Levant.
+Given that it appears there in relatively large number with the J1-P58 we can assume that both haplotypes expanded with early Semitic tribes in Bronze Age.
+The age of main cluster (~5300 years) supports that theory.
+The ultimate origin of J2b1 was obviously in more northern regions.
+Toward the north Zagros and eastern Taurus mountains region.
 Grugni has found that ~6% of Tehran Armenians had J2b1.
 Nakhichevan Armenians also seems to have slightly higher level of this branch.
 It was also noticed in Khatri merchant caste in India.
+J2b1-B248 was found in Iron Age Armenia (Syunik, Harjis).
+This branch is found in modern Armenians also.

-J2b2a1-L283.
+• J2b2a1-L283.
 This is the most puzzling subbranch of J2b.
-It is frequent in Balkanes in Europe.
+It is frequent in Balkans in Europe.
 But occasionally can be found in West Asia also.
-It was found in LBA/EIA Armenia.
-Based on current data this branch moved from South Caucasus to Steppe and expanded there with Yamna.
-Though it's still missing from Yamna samples.
-The age is 5500 years.
-It's an IE lineage so not surprising it was very popular in ancient Illyrians and modern Albanians.
+It was found in LBA/EIA Armenia (Norabak).
+Based on current data this branch moved from South Caucasus to Pontic-Caspian steppe and expanded there with Yamnaya.
+The age of the is 5500 years and supports its Bronze Age expansion.
+In Lazaridis 2024 a J2b2a-L283 was found in Moldovan Yamnaya.
+It's an IE marker that was very popular in ancient Illyrians and also in modern Albanians.
 It is seldom found in modern Armenia.

-J2b2a2-Z2432 It's the sister branch of L283 but has completely different distribution.
+• J2b2a2-Z2432 It's the sister branch of L283 but has completely different distribution.
 It is present mostly in India.
 In ancient DNA it was found in BMAC and Iron Age Pakistan.
-Based on it's age (9700 years) it must be a Neolithic lineage that moved from North Iran to East.
+Based on its age (9700 years) it must be a Neolithic/Chalcolithic lineage that moved from North Iran to East.

 The first picture is the J2b2a while the second one is the J2b1.
 In total J2b makes ~2% of modern Armenian gene pool.